vickneee/python/README.md

 ## professor-database

-In the MySQL, you can create Professor table:
+In the MySQL Workbench, you can create Professor table:

 <img width="1100" alt="Screenshot 2023-06-02 at 18 27 13" src="https://github.com/vickneee/python/assets/93821265/aa1210ca-92c7-4637-ba21-12b79a0c1cae">